thanhnguyentang/thanhnguyentang.github.io/blogs/paper_structures.md

 -------------------------
     Update:
+    * 14/04/20: Add 'claim structure' discussion
-    * 13/04/20: revise the post by making it clearer and more coherent and chaning the title
+    * 13/04/20: revise the post by making it clearer and more coherent and changing the title
     * 29/08/19: original post